jaywengrow/graffiti_graph/README.md

 [https://dev.socrata.com/foundry/data.cityofchicago.org/cdmx-wzbz](https://dev.socrata.com/foundry/data.cityofchicago.org/cdmx-wzbz)

+This API happens to be paginated, and only shows 1,000 items at a time.
+For the purposes of this exercise, assume that the first 1,000 items are *all* of the removal requests; you don't need to bother with any of the remaining requests.

 As a bonus, allow the user to input a month and year so that the dashboard only displays the graffiti removal requests for that period of time.